 The number of people worldwide who Google the question, “Is Rihanna black?” each month.

-*All figures for “Rihanna's Ethnicity According to Google Search”, supplied by Google.
+*All figures for “Rihanna's Race, Ethnicity, Nationality - According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.

 RIHANNA’S BEST INTERVIEW MOMENTS